You Can't Change What You Can't See - Make a Process Visible

-I’ve seen many instances where people talk about a process instead of sketching the process.
+I have seen many instances where people talk about a process instead of sketching the process.
 The simple act of sketching a process is the start of developing a shared picture of how things work today.
-An effective improvement effort begins when people SEE all the steps and roles in the process.
-When people in a process get to an accurate and shared understanding that a process map provides, they have what they need to spot missed handoffs, non-value added steps and “on the job but never documented work arounds”.
+An effective improvement effort begins when people see all the steps and roles in the process.
+When the people in a process get to an accurate and shared understanding that a process map provides, they have what they need to spot missed handoffs, non-value added steps and “on the job but never documented work arounds”.
 Most importantly, with a process map drawn by engaged process participants, you avoid executive tampering.

 The simple act of sketching a process is the start of developing a shared picture of how things work today

 You have seen executive tampering; that is when an executive, removed from the details of the process, brainstorms an improvement.
 Imagine you have a pain in your elbow and make a doctor’s appointment.
 “Hey doc, it hurts when I do this.”
 Your doctor has a knowing smile and a gleam in their eye.
 “I think I know what it is!
 I have an opening today.
 Let’s operate!”
 No hands on exam or an x-ray?
 You would not accept a snap judgement to schedule the surgery.
 Yet some executives make process changes with little examination (and the same knowing smile and the gleam in the eye).